lloydkevin/hugo-wd/content/post/2006-12-24-seo-inc-search-engine-optimization-company.md

 #### Judge a Book By Its Cover

 Now you know I need to touch on the design of this site.
 First off, it's pretty.
 It's real pretty.
 Nice layout, some basic Flash in the upper right, nice and simple.
 A simple fixed-width design with a shadow.
 Just one problem though (you know I always find one), to me (and a lot of other designers) good SEO = Tableless Designs.
 So I don't know exactly how much you should penalize these guys for the ugly mess of tables they have on their website.
 I feel that if you offer a service to webmasters your website should be a prime example of that service.
-After doing a Google Search for [seo &#8220;search engine optimization&#8221;][10] I got tired when I didn't find them after 300 sites.
+After doing a Google Search for [seo "search engine optimization"][10] I got tired when I didn't find them after 300 sites.
 Is this a reflection of their service, who knows.
 I mean after all Microsoft did use them.

 #### Last Thoughts